Egmore: Lok Sabha politics

 Egmore assembly constituency is part of Chennai Central (Lok Sabha constituency).

 Transport

 Egmore Railway Station is the second most important in the state of Tamil Nadu after the Chennai Central Railway Station.
 It was constructed in 1908 and functioned as the headquarters of the now defunct Madras and Southern Mahratta Railway till 1951.

 Egmore is well connected to other parts of the city.
 Many of the state-run Metropolitan Transport Corporation (MTC) buses run through Egmore.
-Egmore has its own suburban train station on the Chennai Beach - Tambaram railway line, which connects it to other parts of the city.
+Egmore has its own suburban train station on the Chennai Beach - Tambaram Line, which connects it to other parts of the city.